 Find out more about maintenance here: When does software maintenance start?.

 Just like Atlassian products, customers can get an evaluation license or purchase a standard Atlassian license for a paid via Atlassian listing.
 Customers receive an evaluation license when they choose the Free 30 day Trial button on the Marketplace or the Try button in the UPM.
 An evaluation license allows a customer to use an app until the evaluation period end-date is reached.
 After the 30-day evaluation period, the app's license enforcement mechanism engages and the app becomes invalid.
-As the app vendor, you determine how the app functions in response to an invalid evaluation license.
+As the Marketplace partner, you determine how the app functions in response to an invalid evaluation license.

 In certain cases, an app evaluation can be longer than 30 days, particularly in Atlassian Cloud.
 The app evaluation will actually end on the next billing cycle date after a full 30 day evaluation period.
 Read more here: Sales and evaluations reports for paid via Atlassian listings